 A few states, including New York and California, offer temporary disability benefits alongside their unemployment insurance programs.
 Call your local unemployment insurance office or labor department to determine whether your state maintains this kind of coverage.
-You can receive state disability insruance payments at the same time as SSDI, but your SSDI may be "offset" by these short-term disability payments.
+You can receive state disability insurance payments at the same time as SSDI, but your SSDI may be "offset" by these short-term disability payments.
 Visit Nolo's section on state disability benefits to see if your state offers them.

 After you have been entitled to disability benefits for 24 months, you become eligible for Medicare coverage, even if you are not old enough to be covered by Medicare under the regular rules of the program.
 (In general, the two-year waiting period is calculated from the date your disability began plus five months—due to the five-month waiting period for Social Security disability.)